BCCDC collaborates with UBC and SFU to advance public health policy, applied research and clinical testing.

 The latest research from BCCDC is published on

-The full library of BCCDC Public Health Grand Rounds and Research Week sessions is on the PHSA Mediasite.
+BCCDC Public Health Grand Rounds and Research Week sessions as of October 2019 are available here.
+To access the library of archived Grand Rounds and Research Week sessions until July 2019, visit the PHSA Mediasite.
 For more about the sessions, see Grand Rounds.

 If you would like to be added to the email distribution list to be informed about new Grand Rounds sessions, please contact us at firstname.lastname@example.org